 In addition to admission to the university, the School of Nursing has specific admission criteria and application processes that must be met.
 Please schedule an appointment today to start that process.

-Enrollment in the Associate Degree Nursing Program is limited due to resources and the large volume of applicants.
+Enrollment in the Associate of Nursing and Associate of Applied Science in Nursing programs are limited due to resources and the large volume of applicants.

-Admission to the University does not guarantee admission to the Associate Degree Nursing Program.
+Admission to the University does not guarantee admission to the Associate of Nursing or Associate of Applied Science in Nursing programs.
 Applicants must be officially accepted into the program prior to enrolling in any nursing course.
 Applicants are considered on the basis of cumulative GPA of 3.0 or above from the following 6 prerequisite courses:

 - Anatomy and Physiology I